 - Explosive Corruption is cast on more players (12).

-- Adds will spawn a new add on death that focuses on a random player and must be killed before it reaches them.
+- Adds will spawn a new worm add on death that focuses on a random player and must be killed before it reaches them.
+If it reaches its target, it infects them and once the debuff expires two more will spawn.

 - Ball running:

-- Deal with Tendrils of Corruption, rooting you in place.
+- Avoid Tendrils of Corruption, which root you in place.

-- Deal with Matrix Surge, which seems to be deadly lasers that move toward the current ball holer.
+- Run faster than the Matrix Surge, which are deadly lasers that move toward the current ball holder.
+Should never be a problem.

 - Two balls must be dunked within 3 seconds of each other.